 - Support is provided for programs in the Washington, D.C., Maryland and Virginia region.

-All requests must be submitted using the online submission process.
-Washington Gas considers funding and requests for in-kind support, sponsorships, program initiatives and volunteerism opportunities.
+Please note that we now review all requests via an on-line submission process.
+Washington Gas considers funding and requests for in-kind support, sponsorships, membership dues, program initiatives and volunteerism opportunities.
 Please use the link below to enter all appropriate information.
-Any sponsorship materials, invoices, 501(c)(3) documents, cover letter and other attachments should be embedded in the on-line system.
+Any sponsorship materials, invoices, 501c3 documents, cover letter and other attachments should be embedded in the on-line system.
 The funding amount would be considered based on project initiatives and current budget resources.
 Thanks!

 For more information about our corporate contributions program, please contact: